2-Day Trip to Athens Greece | Best Sites & Activities

 Old City of Athens, Plaka

-Anafiotika Plaka in Athens
+Anafiotika in Plaka, Athens

-Right under the north slope of the Acropolis lies Anafiotika, a tiny neighborhood in Plaka.
 The place has small whitewashed houses built according to Cycladic architecture.
 Wandering among these houses will make you feel as though you were teleported to a Greek island.

 The story behind Anafiotika Plaka: In 1840, experienced builders from the island of Anafi came to Athens to work on the new Royal Palace and excavation sites around the Acropolis.